Boiler Efficiency: How Efficient are Modern Condensing Boilers?

 - Double circuit boilers: This type of boiler system has two separate pipelines, one that takes the heated water away from the boiler and heats the house and the second that moves the water toward the boiler to be reheated.
 This type of boiler is properly balanced and can heat the entire house to a similar degree.

-Below is a list of some of the efficient systems available as of May 2020.
+Below is a list of some of the efficient systems available.

 There are so many systems on the market that it is probably best to look through our website and see if there are any other efficient systems that would be suitable for your home.